JustMichael-80/ILO-Analyzer/README.md

 3. Click **"Try it out"**.
 4. Input your JSON payload structure into the request body and click **Execute**.

+## ⚠️ Limitations & Current Status

+**This is an experimental research prototype** — not a production-grade or authoritative fact-checking tool.
+It was shipped quickly to test core ideas in public and gather user feedback.

+### Key Limitations

+* **Heavy Reliance on External Frameworks:** The system depends entirely on Google's Gemini and Tavily for live analysis and data gathering.
+Outputs can inherit biases, hallucinations, rate limits, or structural inconsistencies from these upstream services.
+Results may vary over time as underlying models and search indices evolve.
+* **Heuristic, Not Fully Physics-Based Modeling:** The **Persistence Ratio ($\Pi$)** and saddle-point tracking are practical composite scores derived from real-time search results, source diversity, and credibility weights.
+They are *inspired by* the Constructal Law and the **Principle of Persistent Structurization (PPS)**, but do not currently run live dynamical systems simulations or non-equilibrium thermodynamic models.
+* **Early-Stage Validation:** No large-scale benchmarks have been run against known disinformation datasets, nor has it been formally compared to established OSINT tools yet.
+False positives and false negatives are expected, especially on edge cases, fast-moving events, or highly coordinated but organic narrative flows.
+* **Search-Dependent Horizon:** Processing performance relies heavily on what is publicly indexed at the exact second of analysis.
+Paywalled content, hyper-recent events, or heavily suppressed information may produce an incomplete picture.
+* **Adversarial Vulnerability:** Sophisticated adversarial actors could potentially craft narrative footprints designed to mimic natural structural persistence patterns.
+This tool should be leveraged as one signal among many, never as a standalone verdict.
+* **Operational Scope:** Best suited for exploratory triage and hypothesis generation.
+It is not designed for legal, journalistic, or high-stakes decision-making without significant human oversight.

+### Development Philosophy

+The goal of ChronoDyne Systems is iterative improvement through active, real-world testing.
+Flow metrics like $\Pi$ and the **6M Wildness Scale** will be continuously refined based on user feedback, empirical data, and validation experiments.

+Contributions, edge-case test profiles (both successes and failures), and technical suggestions for further grounding the physical framework are highly welcome.

+> 🧠 **Dive into the Physics:** See the formal [theoretical paper](https://doi.org/10.6084/m9.figshare.32307087) for the deeper mathematical and thermodynamic architecture behind PPS.

 ---

 ## Academic & Corporate Context